What is Break-Even Point In Accounting?

 Contribution Margin per unit will be:

-Now, at last, will find the Break-Even Point by using its formula = (Fixed Cost/Contribution Margin per unit)
+Now, at last, we will find the Break-Even Point by using its formula = (Fixed Cost/Contribution Margin per unit)

-Break-Even Point formula will be:
+The Break-Even Point formula will be:

 Thus Crave limited need to sell 1000 units of electric Table fans to break even at the current cost structure.
 At this break-even point of 1000 units, Crave Limited will succeed in meeting both its Fixed and Variable expenses of the business.
-Below the break-even point of 1000 units, Crave Limited will make losses on a net basis if the same cost structure exists.
+Below the breakeven point of 1000 units, Crave Limited will make losses on a net basis if the same cost structure exists.

 Here it is essential to understand that the Fixed Cost (in this case $60000) is constant and doesn’t vary with the level of Sales Revenue generated by Crave Limited.
 Thus once Crave Limited succeeds in making Break-Even Point, all Sales over and above that level will lead to profits as the excess of sales over Variable Cost will be a positive value since Fixed Cost has already been fully absorbed by Crave Limited on attaining the Breakeven Sales Level.